ujjwalpandeyjava/Concept_JavaProjects/Spring/Oauth2_CustomRegisterLogin/README.md

-#Oauth2.0 with multiple Registeration options
+#Oauth2.0 with multiple Registration options

+## A FAT JAR project, run the main file.

 ###Libraries used